z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 The -m option to zcc causes it to output a _map_ file.
 The map is a text file containing the address of all the symbols the compiler used in generating its output.
-You can use it to find the location of main(), BiFrost, the tile buffers, etc. In this build, the first run of appmake uses the +glue target and (by implication) the map file to generate a single TAP file containing the C program and the BiFrost*2 library.
+You can use it to find the location of main(), BiFrost, the tile buffers, etc., which can be useful when working with a disassembler, debugger or memory monitor.
+In this build, the first run of appmake uses the +glue target and (by implication) the map file to generate a single TAP file containing the C program and the BiFrost*2 library.
 It _glues_ the two binary pieces together, filling the hole between them with zeroes.
 This negates the need for the BASIC loader we've used throughout the examples, which loads two piece of CODE.
 The